cmsc389T-spring23/Team2/Projects/P2/OURREADME.md

 This function creates 4 different possible locations the ghost can move, (the four cardinal directions), and checks if the locations contain a Pacman.
 If so this means a pacman is in range and thus the result variable is set to true.
 If not the result variable is left as false and is returned.

 To test this I created a test where one set of conditions would return true and the other would return false.
 Both pass but getLoc was required to test this.

+### `ghost - move() -> boolean`
+- Implementation: This function uses the get_valid_moves function to find the possible locations that a ghost can move to from its current location and chooses to move in one of those directions.
+You are free to apply an algorithm here if you would like, but the only requirement is that you move in a valid direction.
+To move successfully, make sure to call the map move function and update the ghost's location.
+If the ghost is able to move, this function returns true otherwise it returns false.
+- Testing: We test if it moves to valid and invalid locations, returning true if it was valid, returning false if it wasn't.